 A sclerotherapy injection takes just minutes to administer.
 However, it can result in temporary bruising, and veins may get darker before they disappear, which makes this an ideal cold weather treatment since you can hide under clothes without having to turn down any pool party invitations.

-Most patients take a Tylenol® at least an hour before the treatment to help cut down the sting from the needle, but many say it’s less painful than laser hair removal or even waxing.
+Most patients take a Tylenol® at least an hour before the vein treatment to help cut down the sting from the needle, but many say it’s less painful than laser hair removal or even waxing.

-Some veins may sting while others won’t hurt at all during the treatment.
+Some veins may sting while others won’t hurt at all during the vein treatment.
 Asclera®, which quickly works its way through the veins, can leave an itching feeling for a few minutes.